tuhalang/tuhalang.github.io/CV_PHAM_VAN_HUNG.md

 ### **Professional Summary**

-I am a passionate and solution-driven **Software Engineer** with over four years of experience in designing, developing, and maintaining scalable backend systems.
+I am a passionate and solution-driven **Software Engineer** with over five years of experience in designing, developing, and maintaining scalable backend systems.
 I enjoy tackling complex challenges and delivering high-impact features that meet real-world business needs.
 My expertise spans **Java** and **Ruby**, along with strong knowledge in system architecture, CI/CD pipelines, cloud infrastructure, and distributed systems.

-I am proficient in utilizing a variety of **AI-powered tools** such as GitHub Copilot, Cursor, v0.dev, Gemini, and Claude to enhance productivity, automate tasks, and boost development efficiency.
+I am proficient in utilizing a variety of **AI-powered tools** such as GitHub Copilot, Cursor, v0.dev, and Gemini to enhance productivity, automate tasks, and boost development efficiency.

-Currently, I work at **Employment Hero**, where I am part of the **Workplace Compliance team**, contributing to the development of features that help businesses stay legally compliant across multiple regions.
+Currently, I work at **Employment Hero**, where I am part of the **CoreHR team**, where I contribute to building features that streamline HR operations and support compliance across multiple regions.

 ---